awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `memory`
 Type: integer
-Required: no
+Required: conditional
 The amount \(in MiB\) of memory to present to the container\.
 If your container attempts to exceed the memory specified here, the container is killed\.
 The total amount of memory reserved for all containers within a task must be lower than the task `memory` value, if one is specified\.
 This parameter maps to `Memory` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--memory` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
-If using the Fargate launch type, this parameter is optional\.
+If using the Fargate launch type, this parameter is required\.
 If using the EC2 launch type, you must specify either a task\-level memory value or a container\-level memory value\.
 If you specify both a container\-level `memory` and `memoryReservation` value, `memory` must be greater than `memoryReservation`\.
 If you specify `memoryReservation`, then that value is subtracted from the available memory resources for the container instance on which the container is placed\.
 Otherwise, the value of `memory` is used\.
-The Docker 20.10.0 or later daemon reserves a minimum of 6 MiB of memory for a container, so you should not specify fewer than 6 MiB of memory for your containers\.
-The Docker 19.03.13-ce or earlier daemon reserves a minimum of 4 MiB of memory for a container, so you should not specify fewer than 4 MiB of memory for your containers\.
 The Docker 20\.10\.0 or later daemon reserves a minimum of 6 MiB of memory for a container, so you should not specify fewer than 6 MiB of memory for your containers\.
 The Docker 19\.03\.13\-ce or earlier daemon reserves a minimum of 4 MiB of memory for a container, so you should not specify fewer than 4 MiB of memory for your containers\.
 If you are trying to maximize your resource utilization by providing your tasks as much memory as possible for a particular instance type, see [Container Instance Memory Management](memory-management.md)\.